SENG-350-2024-fall/Team-1/Milestone 1/First Responder/FirstResponderUseCases.md

 ## Use Case #5: Update ED staff with patient details

-If the first responders have to transport the patient to the ED they can use MisterED to update the ED staff of their arrival time and the status of the patient.
+This use case allows first responders to update the ED staff of their arrival time and status of the patient when they are transporting the patient and treating the patient.

 | **Use Case**    | 5 Update ED staff with patient details |
 | --- | --- |